-Last winter I’ve fell in love with the Alpine stitch so I’ve decided to learn it and make a video tutorial.
-Finally yesterday I’ve succeeded to make the video tutorial and the chart.
+Last winter I’ve fell in love with the Alpine stitch so I’ve decided to learn how to crochet it.

 I just love the texture of this stitch, it’s so rich and elegant and I think that works very well for cardigans, sweaters, baby blankets, fall jackets, cushion covers, or just for a border on your next project.

 The crochet Alpine stitch looks good with any yarn you decide to use but the most I like how it looks with a lace/sock yarn, but it looks great with a thicker one too.